What is an Aggregated Stage-Damage Function?

 Steps to Compute Aggregated Stage-Damage Relationships

-1. Right-click on Stage-Damage Relationships under Economics within the Study Tree and select Create New Aggregated Stage-Damage Relationship.
+1. Right-click on Aggregated Stage-Damage Functions under Economics within the Study Tree and select the create new option.

 3. Select Computed.